NoeliaMGU/classroom--cities-game--2021/src/main/resources/blog/2021-12-11_load_potatoes_to_ship.md

 ### Build the potatoes store
-We want to have a potatoes storage at our ship so that we can carry them
+We want to have a potatoes storage at our ship so that we can carry them.
+This will cost 4 wood.

  * Go to see the docked "leonard" "ship" "Beagle".
  * Given that the "leonard" "city" "Capital" has resource "wood" count 4.